nrfconnect/sdk-nrf/samples/bluetooth/channel_sounding_ras_reflector/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it by connecting to another development kit with a Channel Sounding Initiator role with Ranging Requestor.
+After programming the sample to your development kit, you can test it by connecting to another device programmed with a Channel Sounding Initiator role with Ranging Requestor, such as the :ref:`channel_sounding_ras_initiator` sample.

 1. |connect_terminal_specific|
 #.
 Reset the kit.
-#.
-Program the other kit with the Channel Sounding Initiator with Ranging Requestor sample.
 #.
 Wait until the advertiser is detected by the Central.
    In the terminal window, check for information similar to the following::